-Best car mounts for iPhone 7 and iPhone 7 Plus
+Best Car Mounts for iPhone X, iPhone 8, and iPhone 8 Plus

 What do you use?

-If you've got a favorite car mount for your iPhone 7 or iPhone 7 Plus, even if it didn't make this list, let us know all about it in the comments!
+If you've got a favorite car mount for your iPhone, even if it didn't make this list, let us know all about it in the comments!

+Updated September 2017: Updated with new pricing, removed the CD slot mount, and made sure everything fits for the new iPhone 8, 8 Plus, and X.

 Reader comments

-Best car mounts for iPhone 7 and iPhone 7 Plus
+Best Car Mounts for iPhone X, iPhone 8, and iPhone 8 Plus

+I just purchased the KimHee CD Slot Car Mount from Amazon for $13.
+It is very well made with a billeted aluminum arm and is infinitely adjustable.
+It fits into my CD slot very tightly and has an iron grip on my iPhone 6 Plus.
+It's the best mount I've ever used and one of the least expensive!

+I would love to have a vent mount but I live in Alabama and blocking that AC is not an option!
+I still wish the Music worked in landscape to give more options for drivers.

 Sent from the iMore App